Mostafa-At-GitHub/MyProjects-At-Udacity/Data Analysis Nanodegree/2. Professional Track/1st proj -  Explore US Bikeshare Data/README.md

 *__[2nd review](Udacity%20Detailed%20Reviews/2nd%20Udacity%20Review%20-%20Meets%20Specifications.pdf) highlights:__*

-- Thank you so much for paying such attention to detail when Õxing the minor comments made during previous review.
+- Thank you so much for paying such attention to detail when fixing the minor comments made during previous review.
 The project looks amazing now :)
-- The script is neatly written and runs with great computational eÞciency.
+- The script is neatly written and runs with great computational efficiency.
 What really stands out is the readability of your code - everything from comments to spacing (this is such an important trait to have as a programmer).
 It was a pleasure to read through it.
 - Really awesome work!
 - Please keep up the good work and happy learning ahead!